Queue/Stack Basic

 Before reading this article, you should first learn:

-The two types of storage in computers, sequential storage (arrays) and linked storage (linked lists), have been covered.
-All subsequent data structures are essentially extensions of these two storage methods.
+The two storage methods in computers, sequential storage (arrays) and linked storage (linked lists), have been covered.
+All subsequent data structures are based on these two storage methods.

-This article explains the basic principles of queues and stacks.
-Future articles will detail how to implement them in code.
+This article explains the basic principles of queues and stacks, with future articles detailing how to implement them in code.

-Let's start with the concepts.
-Both queues and stacks are data structures with "restricted operations."
-This means, compared to basic arrays and linked lists, the APIs they provide are not complete.
+To start with the concepts, both queues and stacks are "restricted operation" data structures.
+Compared to basic arrays and linked lists, their APIs are not complete.

-For example, with the arrays and linked lists we discussed earlier, you could perform insertions, deletions, searches, and updates on any index, as long as the index was within bounds.
+For example, with the arrays and linked lists we implemented earlier, you can perform CRUD operations on any indexed element as long as the index is within bounds.

-However, the operations for queues and stacks are limited: A queue allows insertion at one end and deletion at the other, while a stack allows both insertion and deletion at one end only.
+However, the operations for queues and stacks are restricted: A queue allows insertion at one end and removal from the other; a stack allows insertion and removal only at one end.
+Essentially, some of the APIs provided by arrays and linked lists are removed, leaving only the APIs for manipulating elements at the ends.

-A queue is like standing in line to buy tickets; those who arrive first buy first, and those who arrive later buy later.
-A stack is like a stack of plates; the first plate placed is at the bottom, and the last one placed is on top, with the topmost plate being removed first.
-This is why we say a queue is a "first in, first out" data structure, while a stack is a "last in, first out" data structure.
+A queue is like buying tickets in line, where the first to arrive is the first to leave, and the last to arrive is the last to leave; a stack is like a stack of plates, with the first placed at the bottom and the last placed at the top, and the topmost is the first to be removed.
+Therefore, we often say that a queue is a "first-in, first-out" data structure, while a stack is a "first-in, last-out" data structure.

 The basic APIs for these two data structures are as follows: